curityio/nginx_oauth_proxy_module/resources/1-development.md

 ## 3. Make

-Next run the make command to build the NGINX C code whenever it changes:
+Whenever the code in the module changes, run the make command to rebuild NGINX:

 ```bash
 ./make